-In Germany and Austria all paragliders must be checked according to the following time schedule:
+In Germany and Austria all paragliders must be checked according to the following schedule:

 - 2 years after purchase

 - Every two years after that, or sooner if prescribed by the UP checking facility during the last check

-- After 150 hours, or
+- After 150 hours

-- After 100 Flights

 These limits have been set by the German Free Flight Federation (DHV) and make no less sense for wings flown outside of Germany/Austria.
 Contact your local dealer for information about the nearest UP approved checking facility.

 We will happily service the glider more often, if you feel that it is necessary.